lucques/conjin/ext/modules-shared/bootstrap/README.md

 # Configuration

-The following configuration options are available, with default values as follows.
+The following configuration options with given default values are available.

 ```
 [